reecehunter/reecehunter/README.md

 # 👋 Hello there
 I'm a self taught developer with experience creating web applications using React/NextJS.
-I'm now learning about Laravel which I am enjoying.

 # 🚀 I'm currently interested in
-- Laravel.
+- React native.
 - Docker.
-- Learning C.
 - Learning Mandarin (你好).

 # 📬 Get in touch